eoevans/MDSims_Getting_Started/README.md

 Just some files and scripts to get you started.
-See Getting Started and the Tutorial folder
+See the updated getting started link.
+A student from the Kidwell lab has been finding all of my mistakes in the original file and updating it.
+I am very appreciative!
+So the link will take you to the google doc (hopefully)